 However, it would be Freud who would transform the relevant works of Krafft-Ebing, especially his research on sexuality and sexual pathology.
 Freud’s explicit etiological focus on early sexual traumas as the cause of hysterical syndromes not only posed a fundamental challenge to the still-dominant theory of degeneration proposed by Krafft-Ebing but also connected perversion and hysterical neurosis into an overarching pathogenetic model.
 Freud later referred to neurosis as the “negative of perversion.”

-The paramount etiological significance of sexual traumas in all “psychoneuroses,” depending on their timing in individual development, would evolve into a novel model of psychodynamic psychiatry.
+The paramount etiological significance of sexual trauma in all “psychoneurosses,” depending on their timing in individual development, would evolve into a novel model of psychodynamic psychiatry.
 The psychoanalytic movement would ultimately contribute to the unfortunate obscurity that befell both Krafft-Ebing’s work and his legacy for many decades.

-Despite the controversies surrounding his work, Krafft-Ebing’s “Psychopathia Sexualis” remained an authoritative reference on sexual aberrations and significantly impacted the field of sexual psychology.
+Despite the controversies surrounding his work, Krafft-Ebing’s “Psychopathia Sexualis” remained an authoritative reference on sexual disorders and significantly impacted the field of sexual psychology.
 He played a crucial role in paving the way for the establishment of modern sexual science, as later exemplified by figures like Sigmund Freud.
+It was also Krafft-Ebing who supported Freud’s professorship at the University of Vienna.